 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Make your own Chinese 5 Spice powder seasoning mix using either ground or whole spices.
+Make your own Chinese 5 spice powder seasoning mix using either ground or whole spices.
 This fragrant mixture is delicious in any stir-fry recipe, or you can rub it onto chicken before you roast it.
-Also try mixing a teaspoon with some oil and vinegar and use it to baste steak or pork while it's on the grill.
+Also, try mixing a teaspoon with some oil and vinegar and use it to baste steak or pork while it's on the grill.

 As with any spice mixture, store in an airtight container in a dry, cool place.
 Keep spices away from direct sunlight.
-The best place for spices is in a drawer that is not near the stove, since heat can make spices less intense.
+The best place for spices is in a drawer that is not near the stove since heat can make spices less intense.

-- 1 teaspoon ground Szechwan pepper
+- 1 teaspoon ground Szechuan pepper

 - 1 teaspoon ground star anise